rqlite/rqlite.io/content/en/docs/Guides/Kubernetes/_index.md

 description: "How to deploy and run rqlite on Kubernetes"
 weight: 10
 ---
-This pages provides an example of how to run rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
+This page provides an example of how to run rqlite as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 Full source for the configuration described below is available in the [rqlite Kubernetes Configuration repo](https://github.com/rqlite/kubernetes-configuration).

 The following directions assume you have a Kubernetes cluster already available.
 Visit [kubernetes.io](https://kubernetes.io/) to learn how to deploy Kubernetes.